 - Add the garlic, ginger, dry spices (except the garam masala), green chilli and salt.
 Fry for 1-2 minutes, being careful not to burn the spices.

-- Add the tomatoes and chickpeas, and stir to combine.
+- Add the tomatoes and chickpeas, season well and stir to combine.

 - Bring to a rolling simmer (almost boiling), then reduce the heat and cook for 20 minutes until the sauce has thickened.